SS Argentina (1929): Notable passengers and visitors

 In 1941, future U.S. President John F. Kennedy sailed on "Argentina" from the USA to Brazil and Argentina.

 In 1948 the adventurer Sasha Siemel sailed on Argentina from Brazil to the USA.
-When the ship docked in New York he gave ABC a filmed interview aboard about hunting jaguars in the Mato Grosso.
+When the ship docked in New York he gave ABC a filmed interview aboard about hunting jaguars in Mato Grosso.

 In New York in April 1948 the cast of the Broadway play Mister Roberts, including Henry Fonda, judged a fashion show aboard Argentina.

 On 5 November 1948 photographer and film-maker Ruth Orkin sailed aboard Argentina to film and write about her passengers for Coronet magazine.

 On 18 February 1950 Harry Sandford Brown, Chairman of the Foster Wheeler Corporation, died aboard Argentina while en route from New York to Rio de Janeiro.

 In March 1951 Clark Gable and his then wife Sylvia Ashley came aboard Argentina to see friends off on a voyage.

 The tennis star, model and radio presenter Jinx Falkenburg sailed on Argentina early in the 1950s.

 On 8 January 1953 Emmet J McCormack, co-founder of Moore-McCormack Lines, boarded Argentina with his wife.
 Albert V Moore, his fellow co-founder, visited him aboard at 1700 hrs to see him off.
 Moore returned ashore and died at 2300 hrs that evening.

 The Italian tenor Tito Schipa and his wife Antoinette "Lilli" Michel were photographed sailing on Argentina (date not recorded).